Para-equestrian: History

 In 1983, classification for cerebral palsy competitors in this sport was done by the Cerebral Palsy-International Sports and Recreation Association (CP-ISRA).
-They defined cerebral palsy as a non-progressive brain legion that results in impairment.
+They defined cerebral palsy as a non-progressive brain lesion that results in impairment.
 People with cerebral palsy or non-progressive brain damage were eligible for classification by them.
 The organisation also dealt with classification for people with similar impairments.
 For their classification system, people with spina bifida were not eligible unless they had medical evidence of loco-motor dysfunction.
 People with cerebral palsy and epilepsy were eligible provided the condition did not interfere with their ability to compete.
 People who had strokes were eligible for classification following medical clearance.
 Competitors with multiple sclerosis, muscular dystrophy and arthrogryposis were not eligible for classification by CP-ISRA, but were eligible for classification by International Sports Organisation for the Disabled for the Games of Les Autres.
 The system used for equestrian by the CP-ISRA was originally created for field athletics events.

 Because of issues in objectively identifying functionality that plagued the post Barcelona Games, the IPC unveiled plans to develop a new classification system in 2003.
 This classification system went into effect in 2007, and defined ten different disability types that were eligible to participate on the Paralympic level.
 It required that classification be sport specific, and served two roles.
 The first was that it determined eligibility to participate in the sport and that it created specific groups of sportspeople who were eligible to participate and in which class.
 The IPC left it up to International Federations, in this case FEI, to develop their own classification systems within this framework, with the specification that their classification systems use an evidence based approach developed through research.
 The fourth edition of FEI's classification system guide was published in January 2015.

 Classification process and governance

 Classification at the national level is handled by different organizations.
 For example, Australian para-equestrian sport and classification is managed by the national sport federation with support from the Australian Paralympic Committee.
-There are three types of classification available for Australian competitors: Provisional, national and international.
+There are three types of classification available for Australian competitors: provisional, national and international.
 The first is for club level competitions, the second for state and national competitions, and the third for international competitions.

 During classification, classifiers look at several things including a rider's mobility, strength and coordination.
 After riders are classified, they are giving both a classification and a profile.
 This profile a number 1 to 39 for para-dressage and 1 to 32 for para-driving.
 This profile impacts what adaptive equipment riders can use.